postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/using-service-definition.md

 ## Using a protobuf API

 If server reflection isn't enabled by the server, you can use a protobuf API as a service definition for the request.
-For this, you can either select an existing protobuf API in your workspace or import a `.proto` file as protobuf API into Postman.
+For this, you can either select an existing protobuf API in your workspace or import a `.proto` file as a protobuf API into Postman.
 You can also create a new protobuf API using the Postman API Builder.

 ### Selecting an existing protobuf API from the workspace